 Six: Don't put all your eggs in one basket.
 Ecclesiastes 11:1 says: "Toss your bread on the waters” —morning, noon and night—for who knows which one will succeed.
 Multiple income streams assure MORE success.

-Seven: Steer clear of MLM's, they place too much stress on friendships because they are loaded with expectations for the other guy (over which you have almost no control, after your initial influence.
+Seven: Though they have their role, be cautious in committing deeply to participation in MLM's, if they place too much stress on friendships because they are loaded with expectations for the other guy (over which you have almost no control, after your initial influence.

 Eight: Use your few rare high energy free hours to plan for your low energy hours.
 In other words, learn how to limp when wounded.
 Develop the personal discipline to keep going doing something that involves brawn but no brain to keep advancing your own little world in the directions you want it to go, using small moments wisely.
 It is important that parents teach their young how to marshal stray hours to build their own fortresses.
 That gives them focus and ammunition against the temptation to fritter away their time in ways that don't further their own long-term goals.
 A productive child is a happy child.